dmitry-merzlyakov/nledger/build.md

 1. Navigate to *nledger/* folder
 2. Execute:
-    - On Windows: `powershell -ExecutionPolicy RemoteSigned -File ./get-nledger-tools.ps1 -testConsole`
+    - `pwsh -file ./get-nledger-tools.ps1 -testConsole`
-    - On Linux or OSX: `pwsh -file ./get-nledger-tools.ps1 -testConsole`
+    - Remember that you might need to type `powershell -ExecutionPolicy RemoteSigned` instead of `pwsh` on Windows
 3. Follow instructions

 On Windows, you can also just run the file *nledger\Contrib\NLTestToolkit\NLTest.cmd*; it opens the testing toolkit console as well.